P-p-H-d/mlib/README.md

 This header is for created snapshots.

+A snapshot is a mechanism allowing a reader thread and a writer thread, **working at different speeds**, to exchange messages in a fast, reliable and thread safe way (the message is always passed atomatically from a thread point of view) without waiting for synchronization.
+The consummer thread has only access to the latest published data of the producer thread.
+This is implemented in a fast way as the writer directly writes the message in the buffer which will be passed to the reader (avoiding copy of the buffer) and a simple exchange of index is sufficient to handle the switch.

+This container is designed to be used for easy synchronization inter-threads (and the variable shall be a global shared one).

+This is linked to [shared atomic register](https://en.wikipedia.org/wiki/Shared_register) in the litterature and [snapshot](https://en.wikipedia.org/wiki/Shared_snapshot_objects) named vector of such registers where each element of the vector can be updated separetly.
+They can be classified according to the number of readers/writers:
+SRSW (Single Reader, Single Writer),
+MRSW (Multiple Reader, Single Writer),
+SRMW (Single Reader, Multiple Writer),
+MRSW (Multiple Reader, Multiple Writer),

+The provided containers by the library are designed to handle huge structure efficiently and as such deal with the memory reclamation needed to handle them.
+If the data you are sharing are supported by the atomic header (like bool or integer), using atomic_load and atomic_store is a much more efficient and simple way to do even in the case of MRMW.

 #### SNAPSHOT\_DEF(name, type[, oplist])

 Define the snapshot 'name##\_t' and its associated methods as "static inline" functions.
-A snapshot is a mechanism to allows a single consumer thread and a single producer thread, **working at different speeds**, to exchange messages in a reliable and thread safe way (the message is passed atomatically from a thread point of view).
-The consummer thread has only access to the latest published data of the producer thread.
+Only a single reader thread and a single writer thread are supported.
+It is a SRSW atomic shared register.
 In practice, it is implemented using a triple buffer (lock-free).

-This container is designed to be used for easy synchronization inter-threads (and the variable shall be a global one).

 It shall be done once per type and per compilation unit.
 Not all functions are thread safe.